The sun was rising over the horizon as I flipped the switch for the kettle.

 Most people think of heading to expansive white sandy beaches for their Australia holiday getaway…

-But there’s a tranquility to immersing yourself in the magical mangrove wonderland that covers 18% of Australia’s coastline.
+But there’s a tranquility immersing yourself in the magical mangrove wonderland that covers 18% of Australia’s coastline.

-And on this early morning expedition we saw not only one single turtle’s head surface to take in a breath of air, we saw turtle after turtle both coming up for air and on occasions taking off through the water beside us.
+And on this early morning expedition we saw not only one single turtle’s head surface to take in a breath of air, we saw turtle after turtle both coming up for air and taking off through the water beside us.

 - green turtles